Crostata di Mele (Rustic Italian Apple Tart)

 A golden brown rustic apple crostata on a dark metal plate.

-This rustic Italian free-form apple pie is made with a crispy cookie like dough called pasta frolla.
-It is loaded with sweet cinnamony apples and baked to perfection.
-This will become your go to apple dessert!
+Crostata di mele is a rustic Italian free-form apple tart made with a crispy cookie-like pastry dough called pasta frolla.
+It is loaded with sweet cinnamon apples and baked to perfection.
+This will become your go-to apple dessert!

 5 from 1 vote